2022-cs244/2022-cs244.github.io/staff.md

   * GitHub: [amallery](https://github.com/amallery)
   * Office hours: Tuesdays, 5 - 6pm

-During office hourse, we'll make ourselves available on the "office-hours" on the course Slack workspace.
+During office hourse, we'll make ourselves available on the "office-hours" channel in the course Slack workspace.
 If needed, we'll also use Zoom (and break-out rooms) for easier communication.